center-for-threat-informed-defense/attack-control-framework-mappings/CONTRIBUTING.md

 ### New mappings to an existing framework

 Please submit new issues if you wish to contribute additional mappings to a security control framework that is already included in this project.
-This will increase transparency for the proejct as we review your controbutions.
+This will increase transparency for the proejct as we review your contributions.

 ### New Control Frameworks